saikrishna190304/assessment1/readme.md

 -used 'git diff' to inspect the changes between commits.
 # Assingment 2 collaboration Test
 This change is made directly from Github.
+# Test
+this is the line added from new feature branch.